Can You Use a Different Golf Ball When Putting? (Explained!)

 The newness of the golf ball you swap in would help you measure how the ball will play on the green more accurately.

-The golf ball you are using on the green for putting will certainly impact your performance.
+The golf ball you use on the green for putting will certainly impact your performance.

 How often should you change your golf ball?